 Source notes are printed at the end of sections of consolidated statutes to show you the amendment history of a particular section and to enable you to trace the section back in time.
 The citations found in source notes are like breadcrumbs citing to legislation that has affected the consolidated law in some way, either by enactment, amendment or repeal.
+They can also indicate when the statute was last consolidated.
 If the section in question has not been amended since it was originally enacted or last revised, the source note will only show the citation to the original act or last revision.

 Let’s use section 18(1) of the Employment Standards Act, 2000 found in Consolidated Law on eLaws as an example: